top of page

 • Registered member of the BC Association of Social Workers (BCASAW)

-• Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) Training
+• Trauma-Focused Cognitive Behavioural Therapy (TF-CBT) Training

 • Acute and Primary Care Social Work